-Questions To Ask About Snowmobiling After Meltdowns…
+Questions About Snowmobiling After Meltdowns…

-Sure enough, when we woke up next morning that’s what was happening – wet for the next two days, followed by a possible freeze up.
-So the options were to take our chances and ride the tour anyway, wait it out and see, or go home.
+Sure enough, when we woke up next morning that’s what was happening.
+Wet for the next two days, followed by a possible freeze up.
+So the options were to take our chances and ride the tour anyway.
+Wait it out and see.
+Or go home.
 Here’s the decision process I went through and the factors considered.
 It may help other snowmobilers confronted by a similar choice…

 Snowmobile or Not – What Was It Like Before?